thruthesky/flutterflow_libraries/docs/quick_start.md

 ## How to initialize the Super library

-There are three different cases to set up for the web application.

-1. If you are not running your app in the web application, you don't need to init it.
+1. If you are running in Mobile device like Simulator,  not running your app in the web application, you don't need to init it.
 2.